MikeXL/HDPonWindows/multi-node-cluster.md

 ## 2. data node or compute node
   Please refer to the [datanode][1] folder for the configuration files.
-  (replace %HEADNODE% with ip address of your headnode or set environment variable, latter is not tested)
+  (replace %NAMENODE% with ip address of your namenode (or headnode or master) or set environment variable, latter is not tested)

+    REM set namenode server
+    SET NAMENODE=unicorn

     REM start data node
     hdfs datanode